dentarg/auth0-blog/_posts/2017-09-20-serverless-framework-and-auth0-webtasks-hop-on-the-bullet-train.markdown

 api_secret: 0878134fa9051cc4
 from: 12036768629
 ```

+*Note*: If you are publishing your service to a git repo, please add this file to your `.gitignore` before you do it ;-).

 ## Install packages
 There are several npm packages you'll need.
 Use the following command to install them.